syncfusion-content/blazor-docs/blazor/getting-started/razor-class-library.md

     > Razor Class Library project is added to the existing Blazor Server Application.

 3. Right-click the Blazor App project, and then select Add/Project reference.
-Now click the checkbox and configure the **Razor Class Library** and **Blazor Server Application**.
+Now, click the checkbox and configure the **Razor Class Library** and **Blazor Server Application**.

     ![reference manager in blazor app](images/reference-manager.png)